philipp-baumann/leaf-starch-spc/README.md

-The directory is self-contained and is designed to run reproducibly, either on your host operating system (local or remote) or in a Docker container (relying on kernel of the host).
+The directory is self-contained and is designed to run reproducibly, either on your host operating system (local or remote) or in a Docker container (local or remote; relying on kernel of the host).
 The practical instructions to deploy this Docker image and run all analyses within this project can be found below.

 # Rerun all analyses (1. or 2.)